thesandboxgame/sandbox-smart-contracts/packages/marketplace/docs/OrderValidator.md

 - whitelist of collections (ERC1155 or ERC721).
 Two lists are available (Sandbox and Partners), only one is sufficient for a collection to be allowed.

-All whitelists can be enable or disable separately or globally.
+Non-ERC20 whitelists can be enable or disable separately or globally.
 The whitelisting is based on the Open Zeppelin Access Control component.

 ### Access Control